MA Film Studies

 Assessment

-We know that every student has different strengths, so we use a range of individual and group assessment methods – from essays to presentations and assessed discussions.
+We know that everyone has different strengths, so we use a range of individual and group assessment methods – from essays to presentations and assessed discussions.
 All these assessments help strengthen your critical thinking and are designed to give you skills that are attractive to future employers.

 We also use formative assessments, which do not contribute to your overall mark, but prepare you for the assessments that do.
 These offer an excellent opportunity to test what you’ve learned in modules, gain specific feedback on your working practices, and strengthen the chances of better marks at the end of them.